 - 1. Select Tools > Templates.
 The Apply/ Edit Template dialog box opens. - 2.
 In the Templates pane, click the New button.
 The Add New Template dialog box opens. - 3.
 Enter an appropriate name for the template and click OK. - 4.
-Click OK to close the Apply/Edit Template dialog box.
+Click Save and close to close the Apply/Edit Template dialog box.

-The next time you open a new analysis session and want to use a saved template:
+The next time you open a new Analysis session and want to use a saved template:

 - 1. Select Tools > Templates.
 The Apply/ Edit Template dialog box opens. - 2.
-Select your template from the list, and click Apply to Session.
+Select your template from the list, and click Save and close.